ayegari89/multivalued_fixed_points/README.md

 # multivalued_fixed_points

-This instructions are made for an Ubuntu installation
+This instructions are made based on an Ubuntu installation.
+They are a list of commands required to run in a Bash console.

-## Prerequisites
+## General system prerequisites

-Conda enviroment
+autoconf libtool automake (if not installed, could be installed with: sudo apt install autoconf libtool automake)

-autoconf libtool automake (sudo apt install autoconf libtool automake)
+Conda (if not installed, could be installed as miniconda, as suggested in next section)

-### Install miniconda
+### Install miniconda (optional, if Conda is not installed)

 mkdir -p ~/miniconda3